vtalreja/Segmentation_Unet_Plants/README.md

 # Performance Evaluation
 There was no state-of-the comparison, however there was a lot of hyperparameter tuning performed, the results of which are given in Tables below.

-### Table 1: DICE AND IOU VALUES FOR DIFFERENT LEARNING RATES AT A BATCH SIZE OF 16, WITH SGD OPTIMIZAATION AND MOMENTUM OF 0.9
+### Table 1: DICE and IOU VALUES for different LEARNING RATES at a BATCH SIZE OF 16, with SGD OPTIMIZATION and MOMENTUM OF 0.9
 | Learning Rate | DiceCoeff-Val (%) | IOU-Val (%) | DiceCoeff-Val (%) | IOU-Test (%) |
 | :-----------: |:-------------:    | :-----:     |   :-----:         |  :-----: |
 |   0.0001      |  88.01           |   78.35      |     87.5          | 78.11